erincunningham7/project-portfolio-three/README.md

 * Testing was ran on the card class to ensure it does it's intended task - creates the suits and ranks, implements the suit symbols and assigns the cards to their number value.
 This was assessed by creating two card variables and assigning each a specific rank and suit.
 The cards were then printed using the print statement.
 To test the return card value function, I assigned each card the function using dot notation and printed them.

 * The card class worked as intended.
-The cards printed to the terminal and the card values were added together.

 <a name="deployment"></a>